Ioannis Ipitis: Family and Origin

 Ioannis Ipitis was born on 3 August 1867, in Athens, into a fairly well-known family in the Greek capital.
-His grandfather was physician (1795-1861) who was a well-known member of the revolutionary organization Filiki Eteria, a participant in the Greek War of Independence and the personal physician of Alexander Ypsilantis.
-His father, (1822-1879), was born in Odessa, studied at Greek, Russian, French universities, graduated from a military school in St. Petersburg and was a Russian and then a Greek officer.
+His grandfather was physician Petros Ipitos (1795–1861) who was a well-known member of the revolutionary organization Filiki Eteria, a participant in the Greek War of Independence and the personal physician of Alexander Ypsilantis.
+His father, Theodoros Ipitos (1822–1879), was born in Odessa, studied at Greek, Russian, French universities, graduated from a military school in St. Petersburg and was a Russian and then a Greek officer.
 His mother was from the family of a famous participant in the Greek War of Independence, captain and ship owner, and then Vice Admiral and Prime Minister of the country Antonios Kriezis.
-The elder brother, Antonis Ipitis (1854-1927), became an army officer, a teacher at the Hellenic Military Academy, and then a compiler and publisher of famous Greek-French and French-Greek dictionaries.
+The elder brother, Antonis Ipitis (1854–1927), became an army officer, a teacher at the Hellenic Military Academy, and then a compiler and publisher of famous Greek-French and French-Greek dictionaries.